pippinbarr/cart253-2020/topics/object-oriented-programming/introducing-object-oriented-programming.md

 let flower = new Flower();
 ```

-A pretty small different.
+A pretty small difference.
 Let's look at the pieces of the `new` version...

 1. `let` tells JavaScript we're going to create a new variable
-2. `flower` is the name of the variable we're creating to temporarily store a new flower before we put it in our array
+2. `flower` is the name of the variable we're creating to temporarily store a new flower in before we put it in our array
 3. We use `=` to assign the new flower into the variable
 4. `new` tells JavaScript we are going to create a __new object using a class definition__
 5. `Flower()` tells JavaScript to use the `constructor()` of the `Flower` class to create a new object